FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 "cypress:run": "npm run build && concurrently \"npm run serve:dist\" \"cypress run\"", "serve:dist": "http-server ./dist/angular-eslint-cypress -a localhost -p 4200 -c-1"
 ```

+## Summary

+In this blog post we saw how we can start an Angular application and add the latest tools of end to end testing and linting to it.

+I hope this helped!

+Fabian